 - Fantastic parks, including Stanley Park, Massey Harris Park and Joseph Workman Park

-- Minutes from Liberty Village, West Queen West and the Entertainment District
+- Minutes from Liberty Village, West Queen West and the Financial District

-- Wide selection of grocery stores, including Independent City Market and The Kitchen Table
+- Wide selection of grocery stores, including Rabba and Independent City Market

 - 100 Walk Score, Transit Score and easy access to Bike Share programs